 Can Interchange support me in my home?

-Can Interchange help me to learn to do things on my own?
+Can Interchange help me to become more independent?

 Stories of Interchange – Meet Sharon